Can you start a U.S. business as a non-U.S. citizen or non-U.S. resident from outside of United States?

 - Access the capital markets in the U.S. for venture capital, angel investors, and public markets

-Starting your own business is an exciting and rewarding experience.
+Starting your own business is an exciting and rewarding experience

 However, starting a business in United States as a non-U.S. resident comes with a lot of challenges.

-This is Sam Mollaei, Esq., and I’m a business lawyer for non-US resident entrepreneurs and businesses.
+I’m Sam Mollaei, Esq., and I’m a business lawyer for non-US resident entrepreneurs and businesses.

 Combining the most common challenges faced by non-U.S. entrepreneurs with the best practical advice from a business lawyer’s perspective, this comprehensive guide is a series of necessary steps you need to take to start your business in United States.